ArpitaRai/tf-gcp-infra/README.md

 1. **Enable GCP Service APIs:**
    - Go to the [Google Cloud Console](https://console.cloud.google.com/).
    - Navigate to the project and enable the required services (APIs) manually.
+   - Once services are enabled, it may take 10-15 minutes for them to work.

+   **Note:**
+   - Ensure to enable the [Compute Engine API](https://cloud.google.com/compute/docs/reference/rest) for creating and managing virtual machine instances, networks, and related resources.

 2. **Networking Infrastructure Setup:**
    - Create a Virtual Private Cloud (VPC) with specific requirements.